Young’s long 3 lifts Hawks to 119-117 win over Celtics

 Young was fouled again with 15.8 seconds remaining and connected on two more free throws.

 The Celtics called a timeout.
 The ensuing play wound up with White driving to the basket.
-He was fouled and went to the line for what proved to be the game-winning free throws.
+He was fouled and went to the line for what appeared to be the game-winning free throws.

-With Murray out, Young picked up the offensive slack and helped Atlanta keep pace early, scoring nine of Hawks’ first 13 points.

 TIP-INS